-17.11.2.1 Irrevocable Annuities that are not considered divestment:
+17.11.2.1 Irrevocable Annuities That Are Not Considered Divestment

-Names "Wisconsin Department of Health Services Estate Recovery Program" (hereafter referred to as "the State") as the remainder Beneficiary if purchased or created on or after January 1, 2009.
-In those cases where there is a spouse, disabled child or minor child, the State is beneficiary in the second position;
+Irrevocable annuities that are not considered divestment must name the "Wisconsin Department of Health Services Estate Recovery Program" (hereafter referred to as "the State") as the remainder beneficiary if purchased or created on or after January 1, 2009.
+In cases where there is a spouse, disabled child, or minor child, the State must be the beneficiary in the second position.